 - Volume of Cone = V = 1/3× πr2h

 ‘r’ is the Radius of base of Cone

 h is the Height of the Cone

 - Surface Area of a Sphere = S = 4πr2

 - Volume of a Sphere = V = 4/3 × πr3

-Where, r = Radius of the Sphere
+r is the Radius of Sphere

 Probability is the mathematical term used to determine the chance of occurring a particular event.
 Probability can simply be defined as the possibility of the occurrence of an event.
 It is expressed on a linear scale from 0 to 1.
 There are three types of theoretical probability, experimental probability, and subjective probability.

 Basic Probability Formula

 P(A) = n(A)/n(S)